2025-07-16

 Both have merits.
 Recurve bows are lighter and simpler, ideal for learning fundamentals.
 Compound bows offer higher accuracy and less strain at full draw, making them ideal for longer-term progression.

-Should adults start with high draw weights?
+Should adult beginners start with high draw weights?

 No. Even fit adults should start with lower draw weights to ensure proper form.
 Many bows offer adjustable draw weight, which you can increase gradually.